 In RegEx, a character is not the same as a letter.
-Basically, everything you enter with one key on your keyboard is one character (Sometimes you use two keys to type in one character, e.g. in the case of a circumflex such as $<\hat{e}>$ .
-This is still considered to be one character).
+In most cases, everything you enter with one key on your keyboard is one character.
 So a digit, a full stop (.), a TAB or a carriage return (ENTER, RETURN etc.) is also a character you can search for.
+In rare cases it takes two keys to enter a character, e.g. for a <è> on an American keyboard or for a <ñ> on a Swiss keyboard.